PHACDataHub/cpho-phase2/README.md

 ```

+### Manually running format commands

+In the case your CI is failing due to formatting issues, you can run the following commands to fix them all.

+1. `isort server --settings-path pyproject.toml`
+2. `black server/ --config pyproject.toml`
+3. `djlint --reformat server --configuration pyproject.toml`

 ## Using SQlite

 Note: if you set USE_SQLITE=True in your .env file, you don't need to set any of the DB-related environment variables and the app will use sqlite instead of postgres.
 This is useful for testing/development, especially on the PHAC workstations.
 Note that changelogs won't work with sqlite, so those tests will always fail.